Brief History of Rosa Damascena and its Origins

 The Rise of Rose Production in Bulgaria

-Before growing and trading with Rosa Damascena products, Bulgarians living in the Kazanlak and Karlovo valleys would grow various types of fruits and vegetables, craft different tools, and cloth, herd cattle and trade with neighbor regions.
+Before growing and trading with Rosa Damascena products, Bulgarians living in the Kazanlak and Karlovo valleys would grow various types of fruits and vegetables, craft different tools, and cloth, herd cattle and trade with neighbour regions.

 In the early 20th century, out of 479 farmers, 427 grew Rosa Damascena in addition to the usual crops.
 Seems like everyone wanted to test their entrepreneurial spirit or simply ensure their homes smell like roses throughout the year!